noahliechti/web3-swe-portfolio/README.md

 ### Problem Statement
 I want to build a personal portfolio where I can showcase projects and people can connect with me.
 ### Approach
 My approach is to only use native tools.
 In addition I want to offer fast loading speeds and a great UX.
+The code won't be transpiled to ES5, so there will be no support for IE 11 and Opera Mini.
 #### Stack
-- VanillaJS
+- ES2015 JavaScript
 - CSS3
 - HTML5
 #### Architecture